Advanced Placement Psychology with Mr. Duez

 Learning Targets:

-1. Cognitive development refers to the ways in which our ability to think and reason change over our life spans.
+1. Cognitive development refers to the ways in which our ability to think and reason change over our life spans.2.
+Two theorists important in the area of cognitive development are Jean Piaget & Lev Vygotsky.

 3. Social development refers to the changes in our ability to interact with others as we age.